Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Ear The rounded part of the lowercase letters such as ‘g’ and ‘q’.

-Embedding Process of transfering all the data of a font or image into the file itself.
+Embedding Process of transferring all the data of a font or image into the file itself.

 Engraving To print designs by cutting the surface of a metal plate.

-EPS It stands for (Encapsulated Post Script).
-This is a graphics file format used to transfer PostScript documents that contain an image, withing another PostScript document.
+EPS Stands for Encapsulated Post Script.
+This is a graphics file format used to transfer PostScript documents that contain an image, within another PostScript document.

 Etch To imprint a design onto the surface of a plate by using a chemical such as acid.

-Export To save a file in a format usable by other programs.
+Export To save a file in a format supported by other programs.

-E-Zine Stands for electronic magazine and refers to the name of a website that is represented for a print magazine; an online only magazine that you can subscribe to.
+E-Zine Stands for electronic magazine.
+Refers to the name of a website that is represented by a print magazine; an web-based magazine that you can subscribe to.